 Walking the Ullswater Way is a challenge.
 Just like taking care of its surrounding footpaths.
-The path welcomes thousands of visitors each year but the popularity comes at a cost.
+The path welcomes thousands of visitors each year.
 We need your help to maintain, protect and care for this much loved path.

 The LDF Ullswater Way Fund specifically cares for the spectacular landscape, wildlife and cultural heritage surrounding England’s second largest lake.

 We are running a campaign throughout April and May to generate funds ahead of the busy tourism season.
 You can support us by:

 1. Becoming a business supporter for the Ullswater Way Fund

 2. Donate via our crowdfunding campaign from 29th March!